MickaelCalatr/CircleLoading/README.md

 ## Other options
 In the xml definition, besides the property, you can set:

--	image_loader: reference, set a new image in the loader.
+> - image_loader: reference, set a new image in the loader
--	image_width: dimension, set the image width.
+> - image_width: dimension, set the image width
--	image_height: dimension, set the image height.
+> -	image_height: dimension, set the image height
--	background_font: reference | color, set an image or a color to the background
+> -	background_font: reference | color, set an image or a color to the background
--	background_alpha: float, set the alpha maximum to the alpha transition (0 to don't use it).
+> -	background_alpha: float, set the alpha maximum to the alpha transition (0 to don't use it)
--	rotate_duration: integer, set the rotation duration.
+> -	rotate_duration: integer, set the rotation duration
--	translate_duration: integer, set the translation duration.
+> -	translate_duration: integer, set the translation duration
--	fadeInOut_duration: integer, set the fade in and fade out animation duration.
+> -	fadeInOut_duration: integer, set the fade in and fade out animation duration

 ## Version